SnowyMouse/invader/README.md

 Create or modify a bitmap tag.

 Options:
+  -A --alpha-bias <bias>       Set the alpha bias from -1.0 to 1.0.
+Default
+                               (new tag): 0.0
   -B --budget <length>         Set the maximum length of a sprite sheet.
 Can be
                                32, 64, 128, 256, 512, or 1024.
 Default (new
                                tag): 32